-This act by Delta I took 100% as an offensive attack on the food allergy community.
-It’s obvious that peanut allergies are more dangerous than ever and more common than ever, so this decision really seems unethical.
-I hope they receive a ton of backlash and decide to retract this decision.
+This act by Delta I took as an offensive attack on the food allergy community.
+It’s statistically backed that food and peanut allergies are more common than ever before, so this decision really seems unethical.
+I hope Delta receives a ton of backlash and decide to retract this decision.
 Here is a recent article on it.

 I’ve read many online comments in response to Southwest’s new policy saying things like, “well now I can’t eat my favorite snack” or “I can’t eat the pretzels because they contain gluten and I have an intolerance” and the reality is most individuals allergic to peanuts (or with any severe food allergy!!) can’t ever partake in ANY snacks or meals offered on the flight.
 A lot of the time, there’s a limited variety in terms of safe snacks and hardly ever safe hot meals at the airport.
 Even the new pretzels being offered are made in a shared facility with peanuts!
 So it’s not that I want to eat those, it’s just it is less harmful to be around than peanut dust on every surface and in the recycled air.

 The short amount of time others are inconvenienced is nothing compared to the inconvenience of living with a life threatening allergy, and that is the message I want to spread and get across.